Registered Agent Specifically for the State of Illinois

-A limited liability company that has the ability to established subsidiary series that maintain their own books and records and has limited liability other than the limited liability of the Parent LLC.
+A limited liability company that has the ability to establish subsidiary series that maintain their own books and records and has limited liability other than the limited liability of the Parent LLC.

 Service of Process:

-Litigation documents or correspondence delivered by process server or a government official such as a County/State Sheriff.
-Documents typically need to be signed for and once delivered are normally time sensitive and have a specific time frame for response.
+Litigation documents or correspondence delivered by a process server or a government official such as a County/State Sheriff.
+Documents typically need to be signed for and once delivered are normally time-sensitive and have a specific time frame for response.

-Filing of a document that closes your domestic entity with the State of Illinois which prevents accrual of franchise tax, penalties and late fees and also prevents corporate identity theft.
+Filing a document that closes your domestic entity with the State of Illinois prevents accrual of franchise tax, penalties, and late fees and also prevents corporate identity theft.

-When a company is qualified to do business in a state other than their incorporation or formation state, terminating the existence in the qualified state is considered a withdrawal and does not affect the ability of that company to transact business in any other state that it may already be qualified to do business.
+When a company is qualified to do business in a state other than its incorporation or formation state, terminating its existence in the qualified state is considered a withdrawal and does not affect the ability of that company to transact business in any other state that it may already be qualified to do business.